tfpauly/privacy-proxy/draft-privacypass-rate-limit-tokens.md

 the Issuer, with the TokenRequest as the body.
 The media type for this request is "message/token-request".
-The Client includes the "Sec-Token-Origin" header, whose value is Anonymous Origin ID; the "Sec-Token-Client" header, whose value is Client Key; and the "Sec-Token-Request-Blind" header, whose value is request_key_blind.
+The Client includes the "Sec-Token-Origin" header, whose value is Anonymous Origin ID; the "Sec-Token-Client" header, whose value is Client Key; and the "Sec-Token-Request-Blind" header, whose value is sk_blind.
 The Client sends this request to the Attester's proxy URI.
 An example request is shown below, where Nk = 512, the Issuer Name is "issuer.net", and the Attester URI template is "https://attester.net/token-request{?issuer}"